Andrew Talks to Chefs: Live Podcast Recording

 About This Class

-Andrew’s first interview will be with Chef Preeti Mistry.
+Andrew talked to Chef Preeti Mistry.
 Founder of Navi Kitchen and Juhu Beach Club, Chef Preeti has been nominated twice by the James Beard Foundation as Best Chef of the West.
 She is the co-author (with Sarah Henry) of The Juhu Beach Club Cookbook.
-Andrew and Preeti will talk about her life and career, kick around current hot-button industry issues, and go wherever the conversation takes them.
+Andrew and Preeti spoke about her life and career, kick around current hot-button industry issues, and go wherever the conversation takes them.

-Next, Andrew has assembled a panel of chefs who will pay tribute to the legacy of Zuni Cafe’s Judy Rodgers.
-Joining him will be John Clark and Gayle Pirie of Foreign Cinema, Brandon Jew of Mister Jiu’s, and Quang Nguyen and Nate Norris of Zuni Cafe.
-Andrew will talk to them about how working with Judy impacted their careers, and so many others, as well as the dining landscape across the country.
+Andrew also assembled a panel of chefs who paid tribute to the legacy of Zuni Cafe’s Judy Rodgers.
+John Clark and Gayle Pirie of Foreign Cinema, Brandon Jew of Mister Jiu’s, and Quang Nguyen and Nate Norris of Zuni Cafe joined Andrew to talk to them about how working with Judy impacted their careers, and so many others, as well as the dining landscape across the country.

 - Wine included